Computer Organization and Design

 Often referred to as P&H.

-Much improved from the second edition.
-This is recent - copyright 2005 - and more exciting.
-The revised printing includes helpful detailed info.
+Much modern material added to the third edition.
+This is recent - copyright 2009 - and more exciting.

 2. You'll need a reference for C. We require: